comp1800/crispy-guacamole/README.md

 ### @author  Carly Orr
 ### @version  1.0

-The file misc_demo.html contains a collection of miscellaneous functions from our lecture or from lab (typically based on student questions).
+This repo contains a collection of miscellaneous functions from our lecture or from lab of the Projects One course comp1800 (typically based on student questions).

+The files are:
+* misc_demo_2020.js  (current semester examples)
+* misc_demo_old.js  (some older examples)

 To try these examples out yourself: